amankalra172/amankalra172/README.md

-- 👋 Hi, I’m @amankalra172
+- 👋 Hi, I’m Aman KAlra
-- 👀 I’m interested in ...
+- 👀 I’m interested in product management, data science and cryptocurrency
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning strategic planning, deep learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internship opportunities.
-- 📫 How to reach me ...
+- 📫 How to reach me : hi@amankalra.com

 <!---
 amankalra172/amankalra172 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.